Join us for the Spring 2024 season!

-Allison will work with you to find your most comfortable vocal range.
+Allison, our Artistic Director, will work with you to find your most comfortable vocal range.
 We’ll help you find your assigned section/part and introduce you to some of the other singers.

 - I don’t read music.
 Can I still join the Chorale?

 Yes – you would not be alone!
 There are a number of Chorale members who don’t read music.
-They utilize the practice CDs and our weekly rehearsals to master their parts by ear.
+They utilize the practice tracks and our weekly rehearsals to master their parts by ear.
 Of course, we do encourage our singers to learn how to read music.
 It enhances the learning of new music and adds to the enjoyment of singing.